CEO Scam: You’re a target. Don’t become a victim.

 Awareness is important

 An adequate, ongoing fraud risk awareness campaign is the first preventive measure that should be adopted.
-The CEO should take charge of this personally to clearly show all employees the importance that senior management places on this problem.
 The campaign should focus particularly on persons at risk, i.e. those individuals having access to company funds or having the requisite authority to send transfers.

-The CEO should send this message to all personnel: if you receive an urgent and confidential request from me, make me wait and validate the authenticity of the request!
+The CEO should send a message to all personnel to the tune of: if you receive an urgent and confidential request from me, make me wait and validate the authenticity of the request!

 The second objective of an awareness campaign is to encourage employees to develop the right reflexes in the event of suspicious circumstances.
 The most important reflex is never agreeing to make a transfer, to disclose information or to change banking information without double-checking by methods other than email.
 A simple phone call usually suffices as long as the numbers provided in the suspicious emails are not used and that a reliable source is used to confirm the person’s information.
 This simple reflex could enable your company to avoid fraud.